Cornelia Rau: Inquiry

-On 9 February 2005, the Minister for Immigration and Multicultural and Indigenous Affairs, Senator Hon, Amanda Vanstone, announced that former Australian Federal Police commissioner Mick Palmer would be conducting an inquiry into the circumstances around the detention of Rau.
-This would become known as the Palmer Inquiry.
+On 9 February 2005, the Minister for Immigration and Multicultural and Indigenous Affairs, Senator Hon.
+Amanda Vanstone, announced that Mick Palmer, a former commissioner of the Australian Federal Police, would conduct an inquiry into the circumstances surrounding the detention of Rau—commonly known as the Palmer Inquiry.
 On 2 May, the terms of reference were expanded to allow Palmer to investigate the wrongful deportation of Vivian Solon to the Philippines in 2001.

-The report of the Palmer Inquiry was released on 14 July 2005.
-Senator Vanstone tabled the report in Parliament and held a press conference along with Prime Minister John Howard, in which they apologised to Rau and Solon.
+Palmer's report was released on 14 July 2005 and Vanstone tabled the report in the Australian Parliament and held a joint press conference with Prime Minister John Howard, in which they apologised to Rau and Solon.
 Labor Immigration spokesperson Tony Burke criticised the Inquiry, saying that only a Royal Commission would have the necessary powers to investigate the situation properly.
-Cornelia Rau herself said that she wanted Senator Vanstone to be replaced as Immigration Minister by someone from an ethnic background.
+Rau stated that she wanted Vanstone to be replaced as Immigration Minister by someone from an ethnic background.
 In July 2005, and again later in the year, the government promised that Rau would be compensated.
-In February 2008, lawyers for Rau accepted an increased offer of compensation on her behalf later confirmed at A$2.6 million.
+In February 2008, lawyers for Rau accepted an increased offer of compensation on her behalf later confirmed at AUD$2.6 million.